Mitsubishi Heavy Industries : Bombardier exits commercial aviation with sale of regional jet business to Mitsubishi | MarketScreener

 "We believe there are plenty of opportunities to reposition these people," he said.

-Bombardier and Mitsubishi had previously said they were holding talks over the regional jet programme.
+Bombardier and Mitsubishi had previously said they were holding talks over the regional jet program.

 The Japanese firm is trying to certify the plane, which has been delayed by several years with its first customer, ANA Holdings Inc. It now expects delivery in 2020 rather than in 2013 as originally planned.